ahmetb/cloud-run-faq/README.md

 ### What’s the upper scaling limit for Cloud Run?

-Each Cloud Run service can scale [up to 1000 container instances][lim] during the **beta** period.
+Each Cloud Run service can scale by default [up to 1000 container instances][lim], a limit that can be increase via a quota request.
 Each container instance can handle [up to 80 simultaneous requests][lim].

 ## Runtime